-S dysgalactiae and human diseases it causes.
-S dysgalactiae shares many similarities and a few important differences with group A streptococci (Table 1).1-6 In addition to group A streptococci, relatively large β-hemolytic streptococcal colonies (growth on blood agar plate after incubation) that reside in the human oropharynx and skin surface belong to S dysgalactiae (streptococci C/G groups), which had been previously divided into 2 separate groups and more than 5 subgroups.
-They were combined into a single group S dysgalactiae, and 3 subgroups based on DNA hybridization and multilocus enzyme electrophoresis.7
+S dysgalactiae and the human diseases it causes.
+S dysgalactiae shares many similarities and a few important differences with group A streptococci (Table).1-6 In addition to group A streptococci, relatively large β-hemolytic streptococcal colonies (as evidenced by growth on blood agar plate after incubation) that reside in the human oropharynx and skin surface belong to S dysgalactiae (streptococci C/G groups), which previously had been divided into 2 separate groups and more than 5 subgroups.
+They were combined into a single group, S dysgalactiae, and 3 subgroups based on DNA hybridization and multilocus enzyme electrophoresis.7

-Group A and group C/G streptococci can cause acute poststreptococcal glomerulonephritis.5 In a large study published in 2009, 23% of children with invasive S dysgalactiae (group C/G) infections were found to be immunocompromised.6 The young girl in this report was immunosuppressed because she had chronic agranulocytosis.
-It is still considered uncertain if S dysgalactiae causes nonepidemic pharyngitis in children and adolescents, although there is growing genetic, clinical, and circumstantial evidence that it does.8 Although this particular study involved only college students and not younger children and adolescents, it still provides evidence regarding the role of S dysgalactiae in nonepidemic pharyngitis.
+Group A and group C/G streptococci can cause acute poststreptococcal glomerulonephritis.5 In a large study published in 2009, 23% of children with invasive S dysgalactiae (group C/G) infections were found to be immunocompromised.6 The young girl in our report was immunosuppressed, because she had chronic agranulocytosis.
+It is still considered uncertain whether S dysgalactiae causes nonepidemic pharyngitis in children and adolescents, although there is growing genetic, clinical, and circumstantial evidence that it does.8 Although this particular study involved only college students and not younger children and adolescents, it nonetheless provides evidence regarding the role of S dysgalactiae in nonepidemic pharyngitis.

-As part of a large 16-month study of 6694 throat cultures, 6 of 12 paired sera specimens (acute and convalescent) from 279 non-immunocompromised children diagnosed and treated in a primary care pediatric office because of symptomatic pharyngitis with group C/G streptococci produced a 4-fold increase in antistreptolysin O titers.2 The mean age range of symptomatic children and adolescents with group C/G streptococci isolated from their throat cultures was 12 to 14 years.
+As part of a large 16-month study of 6694 throat cultures, 6 of 12 paired sera specimens (acute and convalescent) from 279 immunocompetent children who had been treated in a primary care pediatric office because of symptomatic pharyngitis and had received a diagnosis of group C/G streptococci produced a 4-fold increase in antistreptolysin O titers.2 The mean age range of symptomatic children and adolescents with group C/G streptococci isolated from their throat cultures was 12 to 14 years.
 In contrast, the mean age range of children and adolescents with throat cultures positive for group A streptococci was 6 to 8 years.2

 Some researchers recommend that symptomatic children and adolescents who have bacitracin-resistant β-hemolytic group C streptococci in their throat culture should be treated with appropriate antibiotics.9,10

-A 2-year old immunocompromised (congenital agranulocytosis) girl with an acute draining ear had a nonfebrile complex partial seizure.
+A 2-year old girl who was immunocompromised (by congenital agranulocytosis) with an acute draining ear had a nonfebrile complex partial seizure.
 Two months later, she developed an ataxic gait, visual defects, exotropia, and headaches.
 S dysgalactiae was recovered from her CSF culture and from her throat and urine specimens.
 She had zero neutrophils in her peripheral blood, and she also had anemia and highly abnormal acute-phase reactants.
 She responded well to a prolonged course of ceftriaxone in combination with metronidazole.
-The child may be the youngest reported in the medical literature with S dysgalactiae brain abscess.n
+The child may be the youngest reported in the medical literature with an S dysgalactiae brain abscess.

-Rebecca Levorson, MD, are from the Department of Pediatrics at Inova Children’s Hospital in Falls Church, Virginia.
+Rebecca Levorson, MD, is a pediatric infectious disease specialist in the Department of Pediatrics at Inova Children’s Hospital in Falls Church, Virginia.